practicingruby/erlang-practice/JOURNAL.md

 -------------------------------------------------------------------------------

-The code I wrote for my bowling score calculator has no error handling, and is a terrible mess of case statements, but it seems to be working!
-(80cdbea)
+The code I wrote for my bowling score calculator has no error handling, and is a terrible mess of case statements, but it seems to be working! (a9b3302)

+I will definitely work on cleaning up its code, but I'm not sure how many more features I will add to it before working on Dining Philosophers.
+This depends on how my book reading work goes tomorrow.

+It may also be a good exercise to compare the bowling calculator code to equivalent Ruby code, but I'm unsure whether I want to spend the time writing that code right now.
+Maybe look for someone else's work?

+## January 7, 2014

+**Total Practice Time: ..**

+Current plan is to spend one more day on "sequential erlang" part of PE book, and wrap up cleanup on bowling calculator.
+If time permits, may begin work on Dining Philosophers, or at least start researching it.